Instructions Reference

 #Multiple Output Documents

 A single XSLT transformation can produce multiple output files.
-This is one of XSLT's most powerful capabilities — from a single source document and stylesheet, you can generate an index page, individual detail pages, a sitemap, and a JSON API response in one pass.
+From one source document and one stylesheet, a single pass can generate an index page, individual detail pages, a sitemap, and a JSON API response.

 #Contents